 FDA enforcement for failures in data integrity and data governance began almost 20 years ago, and these areas remain as enforcement initiatives of the FDA and other global health authorities to this day.
-In 2018, however, we may have turned a corner.

 The FDA issued the first warning letter related to the DSCSA amendments to the FD&C Act.
 This article takes a look at this warning letter and explains why pharma manufacturers should care.